-James J. Houlihan is a graduate of Manhattan Preparatory School (1970) and of Fordham University School of Business (CBA 1974).
-Mr. Houlihan represents the fourth of five generations in a family business, Houlihan-Parnes Realtors, LLC founded in 1891 by his great-grandfather.
-Mr. Houlihan is the managing partner of his multi-faceted commercial real estate firm and has managed its daily operations since becoming a partner in 1987.
+James J. Houlihan is a graduate of Manhattan Preparatory School (1970) and of Fordham University School of Business (Gabelli School of Business 1974).
+Mr. Houlihan represents the fourth of five generations in a family business, Houlihan-Parnes Realtors, LLC, founded in 1891 by his great-grandfather, Daniel Houlihan.
+Mr. Houlihan is the managing principal of his multi-faceted commercial real estate firm and has managed its daily operations since becoming a partner in 1987.

-Mr. Houlihan’s speaking engagements have included Columbia University, New York University, Fordham University and the New School for Social Research.
+Mr. Houlihan’s speaking engagements have included Columbia University, New York University, Fordham University, and the New School for Social Research.

-Mr. Houlihan has served on the Westchester County Parks Department Board.
+Mr. Houlihan has served for two terms on the Westchester County Parks Department Board.
 He was the Committee Chairman for the successful fundraising effort for The Rising, a memorial dedicated to the 109 Westchester County residents who lost their lives on September 11th, 2001.
 The Westchester County Board of Legislators honored him with the first ever Chairman’s Medal of Gratitude in 2004.
 Westchester County Parks Department honored Mr. Houlihan with their “Best Friends Award” in 2010.
-Mr. Houlihan received the Croagh Patrick award from St. Patrick’s Home at their 80th Anniversary dinner in November, 2011.
+Mr. Houlihan received the Croagh Patrick award from St. Patrick’s Home at their 80th Anniversary dinner in November 2011.